dauldd/research_tts/README.md

 # Research Podcast Generator

-This project converts PDF research papers into podcast-style audio summaries using ElevenLabs TTS (eleven_flash_v2_5) and Gemini 2.5 Pro for text generation.
+This project as part of the larger project converts PDF research papers into podcast-style audio summaries using ElevenLabs TTS (eleven_flash_v2_5) and Gemini 2.5 Pro for text generation.
 It is intended to provide an informative spoken overview of technical papers.
+You can also adjust the language by specifying in the prompt.

 ## Features